bennettyarnel/cse15l-lab-reports/LabReport5.md

 ### What To Edit
 The `TestMultiply.java` file uses an assert statement meant to compare if two objects are the same, meaning they point to the same place in memory.
-In this case, the actual `multiply` method works with the primitive type `int ` only, and does not even return an object.
+In this case, the actual `multiply` method works with the primitive type `int` only, and does not even return an object.
 Because the method is built to use `int` and not `Integer`, you get a somewhat confusing error message which I thought was interesting because your not actually told anything about objects, just that the test expected a number and didn't get it.
 In reality, in the `testJustPostives` test method for example, the error is same that the `Integer` object 161 does not point to the same place in memory as the
 `int` 161.
-This is the same in the other test cases.
-Fixing this requires changing the assert statement from ```assertSame``` to ```assertEquals```, because ```assertEquals``` deals with values not locations.
+The students initial other test cases sort of mask this affect of assertSame, even if all three tests had the correct math, they would fail because they are comparing two different `Integer` objects, but the initial student reaction is that something is wrong with the math.
+Fixing this requires changing the assert statement from `assertSame` to `assertEquals`, because `assertEquals` deals with values not locations.
+Additionally to avoid the errors resulting in incorrect hardcoding one needs to use the `num` fields created in the test.
-There is also a error in the third test case where the numbers in the method call, when multiplied together, would not actually give the expected value.
-This was also changed by the student.

 # Part 2
 Throughout the second half of this quarter, I had the opportunity to explore several intriguing applications of `git` commands: `git add`, `git commit`, and `git push`.
 I thought the application of `git` in general was very cool and answered a lot of questions I had, because before this class I could not have told you the difference between `git` and Github.